 |Who are the ETAs' Students?|

 Most ETAs are currently teaching in middle schools and high schools, while our elementary ETA program continues to grow each year.
 Students may be enrolled in coeducational or single-sex institutions.
 Korean students vary in their English levels, challenging ETAs to come up with creative teaching solutions to ensure the success of all students.
 English is a mandatory part of the Korean education system; students who are proficient in English generally get into top universities, creating a strong desire for many students to study very hard.
 Life at school is centered on studying, as students generally arrive around 8 am and study late into the night, many past 10 or 11 pm at either a hagwon (private institution) or at their school.
 Top grades on standardized tests and getting into top universities are among the most valued aspects of Korean culture.
 ETAs have a unique opportunity to create a special bond with their students by using English in a more fun, less stressful atmosphere.
-Hear from one ETA’s student in the video below.

 Application and Helpful Links

-The application deadline for the 2012-2013 competition is now closed.
-Please check the application page often for more updates about the 2013-2014 Fulbright grant cycle.
+The application deadline for the 2018-2019 competition is now closed.
+Please check the application page often for more updates about the 2019-2020 Fulbright grant cycle.

 Check out more of our events, news and happenings on our social media sites below.